mitsha-microsoft/blog/content/posts/2020-01-01-my-first-post-using-novela-by-narative/index.md

 ---
 title: My first post using Novela by Narative
-author: Dennis Brotzky
+author: Mitesh Shah
-date: 2019-04-30
+date: 2020-08-11
 hero: ./images/hero.jpg
 excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---
 Welcome to my blog.
 Right now we are using the default demo page provided by the Gatsby theme but soon will move to a proper posts!
+Stay tuned for it

 My first post using `@narative/gatsby-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.